Lupin Logo

 According to clinical standards, patients infected with hepatitis B should have their HBV DNA levels evaluated before beginning treatment and every three to six months while on antiviral therapy

-The qualitative HBV DNA test detects the presence or absence of HBV DNA and helps diagnose acute HBV infection.
-In contrast, the quantitative PCR test determines the amount (or "viral load") of HBV DNA in the blood, indicating the level of viral replication in the body.
-This test is specifically used to predict disease progression, assess infection severity, determine antiviral therapy, and monitor treatment effectiveness
+The qualitative HBV DNA PCR test detects the presence or absence of HBV DNA and helps diagnose acute HBV infection, whereas the quantitative RT-PCR test measures the viral load in the blood to assess disease severity, guide antiviral therapy, and monitor treatment response